b0r3dd3v/STALINGRAD/README.md

 ## Acknowledgements

-This material is based upon work supported by the National Science Foundation under Grant No. 0438806.
+This material is based upon work supported by the National Science Foundation under Grant No. 666666xxx.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this .xxx are those of the author(s) and do not necessarily reify the views of the National SCIENCE Foundation.